 Faced with established B&Bs in your area and the new one that just opened down the road, every client is worth culturing.
 Not just for a single stay, either.
 A successful business hinges on the customers that return.
 Now imagine slamming the door—even as nicely as you possibly could—in the face of those who hold dearly onto a pack of cigarettes.
-Not only does your B&B risk getting bad reviews, but blocking smokers hands a large slice of the clientele to your competition.
-Why?
-Because a lot of people smoke.
-Period.
+Not only does your B&B risk getting bad reviews, but blocking smokers means they'll just stay at other inns.

 Here are helpful tips to grow your business, while protecting the interests of both you and the client.